Amazon Birding Peru

 In 2007, a new bird of the Peruvian Amazonia described.
 The alitorcido rufous or rufous-fl Autin (Cnipodectes superrufus) has a multitude of variations in their colorful reddish-brownish.

-Despite the extensive ornithological research has been conducted in the southeastern region of Madre de Dios, had not detected this species, largely due to the inaccessibility of their natural habitat.
+not detected this species, largely due to the inaccessibility of their natural habitat.
 The species is restricted to

 the spiny thickets of bamboo (Guadua weberbaueri) reaching five meters in height, a little studied habitat of the Amazon bird.